denten-books/plain-text/0-intro.md

 Worse yet, it quickly became apparent that these technical details affect all higher-level interpretive activity.
-To read together---to form a shared understanding of the text---we had convene on the same page, which was difficult because of geographic restrictions.
+To read together---to form a shared understanding of the text---we had convene on the same page, which was difficult because of imposed geographic restrictions.
 The text changed as it passed hands.
 I now had to draw on philology and sociology of literature to deal with textual variants, recensions, and authorship attribution.
 The digital text was more obviously entwined with its reception history: reader reviews and algorithmic recommendation engines.
 Despite the new copy it was marked and highlighted.
 It synchronized with other media like audio books and related television promotions.
 The work was pre-processed to privilege certain meanings and modes of comprehension.

 The task of "coming to terms" with these emergent contingencies entails an